Pulmonary actinomycosis is a rare bacterial lung infection. It’s also known as thoracic actinomycosis. It’s not contagious.

 Without treatment, pulmonary actinomycosis can destroy parts of your lungs.
 You could also develop a brain abscess or a brain infection called meningitis.
 This is potentially life-threatening.

-Other complications include emphysema and a bone infection called osteomyelitis.
+Other complications include emphysema, and a serious bone infection called osteomyelitis.

 Symptoms of pulmonary actinomycosis are similar to those of other conditions.
 Therefore, your doctor might have to perform several tests to confirm the diagnosis.
-These include:
+These include the following.

-- chest computed tomography (CT) scan: X-rays are used to make an image of your chest.
+- Chest CT scan: Specialized X-rays are used to make an image of your chest.
 This helps find abnormalities in your lungs.

 Penicillin is the most common antibiotic treatment.
 It’s usually given as injections for two to six weeks.
 Then oral penicillin is used for six to 12 months.
 It can take up to 18 months of treatment for a cure.

-If you’re allergic to penicillin, your doctor might prescribe other antibiotics like tetracycline or clindamycin.
+If you’re allergic to penicillin, your doctor will prescribe alternate antibiotics like tetracycline or clindamycin.

 You might need to have fluid surgically drained from your lungs.
 Excess fluid can lead to pulmonary edema.
 This condition is potentially life-threatening.